 With respect to how new capital is financed, Moulton noted that mainstream economists, especially Keynes, insisted that new capital can only be financed by restricting consumption below production levels (“saving”).
 Assuming that new capital formation requires previous reductions in consumption, however, creates an “economic dilemma”:

-In short, no producer will invest in additional capital until and unless there is an increase in consumption to warrant and justify the investment.
-Instead of a decrease in consumption prior to new investment in order to provide the financing, what Moulton found for the preceding century was an increase in consumption accompanying every period of significant investment in new capital.
+In short, no producer will invest in additional capital until and unless there is an increase in consumption sufficient to warrant and justify the investment.
+Thus, instead of a decrease in consumption prior to new investment in order to provide the financing, what Moulton found for the preceding century was an increase in consumption accompanying every period of significant investment in new capital.
 As he concluded,